 Seven Stunning Hot Air Balloon Facts

-At this year’s Bristol Balloon Fiesta – Europe’s largest annual hot air balloon festival, two of our very own Red Letter Days hot air balloons will be flying.
+At the Bristol Balloon Fiesta – Europe’s largest annual hot air balloon festival, two of our very own Red Letter Days hot air balloons will be flying.
 To share our excitement, here are seven amazing hot air balloon facts you may not already know…

 1. The world’s first hot air balloon pilots were almost condemned criminals.
 When it was time for the first ever hot air balloon flight, King Louis XVI didn’t want any fatalities on his hands (in case things went wrong), so he decided to use criminals instead (as he considered their fate to already be sealed).
 He was talked out of it at the last minute and two other men (a scientist and an aristocrat) were picked to fly instead.